 Acer Chromebook Spins 311 Review – Why it is So Great

 The Acer Chromebook Spin 311 has not been short of criticism or attention since its reveal at an event in January.
 Although it was only available for a short time as a public beta, there were many people who wanted a chance to get a firsthand look at what the device had to offer.
-In this review you will learn some of the Spin 309’s unique features and benefits.
+In this review, you will learn some of Spin 309’s unique features and benefits.

-Starting off with the good, the physical design of the Chromebook Spin appears to be a scaled down version of the full sized version of the Google Android handset.
+Starting off with the good, the physical design of the Chromebook Spin appears to be a scaled-down version of the full-sized version of the Google Android handset.
 It definitely does feel like a laptop.
-The screen is a 7.9 inch one, but the aspect ratio of 16:10 is very comfortable for anyone to use.
+The screen is a 7.9-inch one, but the aspect ratio of 16:10 is very comfortable for anyone to use.
 Furthermore, it is surprisingly lightweight, weighing in at just over two and a half pounds.
 Despite being in a standard USB form factor, it also has a USB card reader port, which may prove to be handy.

-The biggest benefit to the Chromebook Spin’s physical design is in regards to port selection.
+The biggest benefit to the Chromebook Spin’s physical design is in regard to port selection.
 There are four USB ports, two on the side and two on the back – a plus when traveling or doing tasks on the go.
-There is also a micro USB port, which is perfect for connecting accessories such as wireless mice, keyboards, etc. The Chromebook includes two headphones jacks, which makes it possible to enjoy audio while you’re using your chromebook.
+There is also a micro USB port, which is perfect for connecting accessories such as wireless mice, keyboards, etc. The Chromebook includes two headphones jacks, which makes it possible to enjoy audio while you’re using your Chromebook.

 Moving on to the bad, the touchpad of the Chromebook Spin is a little on the small side, which may make using it a little frustrating.
 The click wheel isn’t all that responsive, but it does work.
 On the plus side, the touchpad is pretty good.
 It responds quickly and has large touch areas, so you won’t have to worry about accidentally hitting a button.
 The only real issue is that the sensitivity of the touchpad can make it difficult to use if you have smaller fingers.